tyc0/integrations/packages/gcp/docs/README.md

 ### Roles

-You need to grant your Service Account access to GCP resources adding one or more roles.
+You need to grant your Service Account (SA) access to GCP resources adding one or more roles.

 For this integration to work, you need need to add the following roles to your Service Account: